phonegap/phonegap-app-stockpile/docs/reproduction-steps.md

         autocorrect="off" autocapitalize="off" />
     </f7-list-item>
     ```
-  - a hidden field to set the required limit and add the button to submit the search:
+  - after the `<f7-list>`, add a hidden field to set the required limit and add the button to submit the search:
     ```html
     <f7-block>
       <input type="hidden" name="limit" value="60" />